 Senate Bill 1082, which became law in 1993, established a process for cities and counties to become certified by California's Secretary for Environmental Protection as Certified Unified Program Agencies (CUPAs).
 In 1997, the City of San Leandro became one of only a few California cities to be certified as a CUPA.

-As a CUPA, the City's Environmental Services Section consolidates, coordinates, and brings local consistency to portions of the following six state-mandated programs:
+As a CUPA, the City's Environmental Services Section consolidates, coordinates, and brings local consistency to the following six state-mandated programs:

 Businesses must register with the City's CUPA if they:

 Registration is made through the California Environmental Reporting System (CERS).